• What is Copywriting?

 • About Nicki Krawczyk

-Copywriting Q&A: 5 Ways to Make Your Boss Hate You
+5 Ways to Make Your Copy Boss Hate You

 By Nicki Krawczyk Leave a Comment

 In any job, you want to earn the trust and respect of your boss.
-But let’s turn that on its head a bit today, shall we?
-We’re going to explore the things people do that make bosses hate them.
-Read on…
+But let’s turn that on its head a bit, shall we?
+We’re going to explore the things copywriters do that make bosses hate them.

 The easiest tips for making your boss happy with your work are to work hard, stay engaged, and keep learning.

-But let’s look at it from another angle: What did this previous copywriter do that elicited your current boss’ “hatred”?
+But let’s look at it from another angle: What would a copywriter do to elicit their boss’s “hatred?”

 Miss Deadlines